caleblevy/pycalcstats/README.txt

 Introduction
 ------------

 stats is a pure-Python module providing basic statistics functions similar to those found on scientific calculators.
-It currently includes:
+It has over 40 statistics functions,
+including:

-Univariate statistics including:
+Univariate statistics:
 * arithmetic, harmonic, geometric and quadratic means
-* median, mode
+* median, mode, midrange, trimean
+* mean of angular quantities
+* running and weighted averages
+* quartiles, hinges and quantiles
-* standard deviation and variance (sample and population)
+* variance and standard deviation (sample and population)
+* average deviation and median average deviation (MAD)
+* skew and kurtosis
+* standard error of the mean

-Multivariate statistics including:
+Multivariate statistics:
 * Pearson's correlation coefficient
+* Q-correlation coefficient
 * covariance (sample and population)
 * linear regression
+* sums Sxx, Syy and Sxy

 and others.